-Instrumentation: Flute/piccolo, oboe, clarinet in Bb, bass clarinet, soprano saxophone/baritone saxophone, bassoon, horn in F, trumpet in Bb, tenor trombone, timpani, percussion (2 players), harp, strings, amplifier and delay (for double bass).
+Instrumentation: Flute (doubling piccolo), oboe, clarinet in Bb, bass clarinet, soprano saxophone (doubling baritone saxophone), bassoon, horn in F, trumpet in Bb, tenor trombone, timpani, percussion (2 players), harp, strings, amplifier and delay (for double bass).

 Contents note: 1.
 Awakening (6 min) -- 2.
 Plummet (4 min) -- 3.
 Trash vortex (8 min).

 Commission note: Commissioned by Melbourne Symphony Orchestra..
-Commissioned by Melbourne Symphony Orchestra.
 Commissioned for the MSO's education series' Up Close and Musical Program'

 First performance: by Members of the Melbourne Symphony Orchestra, Luke Dollman at MSO: Up, Close & Musical workshop (Abbott) (Penleigh and Essendon Grammar School (PEGS), Keilor Campus) on 5 Mar 2014

 Work revised 2016